Economical Litigation Agreements

 Colloquially known as a "litigation prenup," the model agreement includes a mandatory pre-litigation dispute resolution section, which includes a clause calling for executives to negotiate directly with one another.
 Currently in the testing phase, future model procedures may include concepts such as making the amount of discovery proportionate to the amount in controversy, phasing discovery to save time and reduce expenses in cases involving threshold motions, and creating cost-effective alternatives to conventional discovery.

-The model agreement was fine-tuned over the past year by an informal focus group of in-house attorneys from Abbott Laboratories, Bechtel Group Inc., Cisco Systems Inc., General Electric Co. and Microsoft Corp. and others One of the agreement’s major innovations is the use of an arbitrator to enforce a discovery contract.
+The model agreement was fine-tuned over the course of a year by an informal focus group of in-house attorneys from Abbott Laboratories, Bechtel Group Inc., Cisco Systems Inc., General Electric Co. and Microsoft Corp. and others One of the agreement’s major innovations is the use of an arbitrator to enforce a discovery contract.